-If the power cords supplied with the system are not compatible with the AC wall outlet in your region, obtain power cords that meet the following criteria:
+Power cords are supplied with chassis only in North America.
+If a power cord is supplied with your system and it is not compatible with the AC wall outlet in your region, get one that meets the following criteria:

 - The power cord must be rated for the available AC voltage and have a current rating that is at least 125% of the current rating of the server. - The plug on the power cord that plugs into the wall outlet must be a grounding-type male plug designed for use in your region.
 It must have certification marks showing certification by an agency acceptable in your region. - The connector that plugs into the AC receptacle on the power supply must be an IEC 320, sheet C13, type female connector. - In Europe, the cord must be less than 4.5 meters (14.76 feet) long, and it must be flexible <HAR> (harmonized) or VDE certified cordage to comply with the chassis' safety certifications.